7 Science-Backed Side Effects Of Drinking Too Much Water

 While drinking a lot of water through the day doesn't hugely affect a healthy person, having more than 1 L water per hour can strain the kidneys and the heart.
 If you're sweating, or retaining water in your body due to a medical condition, overhydration can lower the sodium and potassium levels dangerously.
 This can cause muscle cramps and swell up brain cells fatally and even lead to death.

 All your life, you must have heard you need to drink plenty of water to avoid dehydration – 8 glasses, each of 8 oz, to be precise.
 But there is such a thing as water intoxication, caused by drinking too much water too frequently.
-Usually, in a healthy person, the kidneys can excrete 6 gallons of water a day,1 but only 0.5 L per hour.
+Usually, in a healthy person, the kidneys can excrete around 6 gallons (about 22.7 L) of water a day,1 but only close to 1 L per hour.
 So drinking more than 1 L water per hour consistently can cause overhydration.
 The most common side effect is, of course, excessive urination, but there are other dangerous side effects.
 While healthy people may not show these side effects immediately, endurance athletes, people with kidney and heart problems, people on drugs like ecstasy, and infants with immature kidneys will have a lower threshold.
 Here’s a look at the side effects of drinking too much water.

 1. Swells Up Your Cells

 Your body has sodium and potassium ions that act as electrolytes in the body and maintain fluid balance between your cells and your blood.
 When there is excess water in the blood and a higher amount of salts and ions within the cells, water rushes into the cells, swelling them up.
 This is especially dangerous for neurons or nerve cells in the brain, where space is restricted by the skull.
 The result can be headaches, seizures, brain injury, coma, and even death.